truecharts/public/charts/stable/cloudflared/docs/installation_notes.md

 ![cf-tunnel-access-tunnel.png](imgs/cf-tunnel-access.png)

-- create a tunnel like so(or migrate a current one)
+- Create a tunnel like so (or migrate a current one)

 ![cf-tunnel-tunnel-create.png](imgs/cf-tunnel-create.png)